ronmarco/project-pages/_posts/2017-04-03-Home-Automation-Setup-2017.md

 I use [Philips Hue bulbs](http://amzn.to/2ornwdA) for lights.
 If you already have a Hue hub, you can get [cheap bulbs here](http://www.homedepot.com/p/Philips-60W-Equivalent-Soft-White-A19-Hue-Connected-Home-LED-Light-Bulb-455295/206633282).

+[This link](https://community.openenergymonitor.org/t/do-hue-led-bulbs-use-a-fixed-amount-of-power-relative-to-brightness/1793) talks about Hue power usage by brightness.

 # Improved Interactions

 I use an [Alexa Tap](http://amzn.to/2nyxmGI) in the video.
 I like the portability of the Tap, especially since the firmware update.